 Pockets

 Vests don’t have a ton of variation in terms of pockets, but most designs boast at least two handwarmer pockets (even the basic fleece Columbia Steens Mountain has two hand pockets).
 Some vests have a chest pocket on the upper left, and some have an interior pocket that may double as a stuff sack for storage.
-We’ve found that the pockets on the vests we’ve tested are perfect for comfortably carrying the basics: small objects like keys, a wallet, and a phone.
+The pockets on the vests we’ve tested are generally perfect for comfortably carrying the basics: small objects like keys, a wallet, and a phone.
 If you plan on bringing more than that along, you’ll want to consider using a daypack or other carrying device.

 Fit